iafisher/venice/docs/reference.md

-# The Venice programming language
+# The Venice Language Reference
-- Author: Ian Fisher (iafisher@fastmail.com)
-- Status: draft
-- Last updated: July 25, 2021
+This manual describes the syntax and semantics of the Venice programming language.
+If you are new to Venice, you should read the [tutorial](https://github.com/iafisher/venice/blob/master/docs/tutorial.md) instead.

-**NOTE**: Nothing described in this document has been implemented yet.
+**NOTE:** Venice is currently in the early stages of development, and not all of the features described in this document have been implemented.

 ## Atomic values